 Quietly upscale and decidedly preppy Wolfeboro has been a resort since Royal Governor John Wentworth built his summer home on the shore of the lake in 1768.
-The town bills itself as the oldest summer resort in the country, and its center, bursting with tony boutiques, fringes Lake Winnipesaukee and sees about a tenfold population increase each summer.
+The town bills itself as the oldest summer resort in the country, and its center, bursting with tony boutiques, fringes Lake Winnipesaukee and sees a major population increase each summer.
 The century-old, white clapboard buildings of the Brewster Academy prep school bracket the town's southern end.
 Wolfeboro marches to a steady, relaxed beat, comfortable for all ages.

 Need trip ideas?
 Get inspired by our curated collections of the world's best destinations.More